yvonnezou/Hybrid_MPI-OpenMP/README.md

  - cfd.c: Main file
  - cfdio.c: Output files
  - jacobi.c: Do the Jacobi Algorithm calculations
- - cfd.pbs/t2cfd.pbs: The script to upload the programme to backend
+ - cfd.pbs/t2cfd.pbs: The script to submit the programme to backend
  - runsplit.sh: Process the data
- - run.sh: Upload the programme to backend 100 times
+ - run.sh: Submit the programme to backend 100 times

 In the Data analytics and results folder, the folders, `3D images`, `combined images` and `detailed images` store different kind of output.
 In `combined image`, the maximum, minimum and average value are in the same figure.
 In `detailed image`, they are separate.
 There also two Python script inside:
  - 3d.py: Plot 3D images